Slander Per Se

 Looking to Remove Online Defamation?
 Call the Libel Attorney’s at Minc Law Today!

 If you’ve been the target of online libel and want to have it removed permanently, you have options.
-Reach out to the highly experienced libel removal attorneys at Minc Law now!
+Reach out to the highly experienced internet defamation removal attorneys at Minc Law now!

 At Minc Law, we have a near 100% removal success rate, and all for a flat, reasonable fee.
 Our goals are your goals, so let’s get started today.